erew123/alltalk_tts/README.md

 - **Important**: Do not use dashes or spaces in your folder path (e.g. avoid `/my folder-is-this/alltalk_tts-main`) as this causes issues with Python.

 ### **NOTE.
 IF YOU HAVE AN EXISTING ALLTALK INSTALL** this will want to create a folder called `alltalk_tts` so you will need to re-name your old `alltalk_tts` to something else OR put this in a different folder/location.
-### **NOTE.
+### **NOTE**.
 I am not saying this is a over-the-top of an old alltalk upgrade ATM.
 It needs the Python environment rebuilding, hence a fresh install is needed for now.

 <details>
 <summary>QUICK SETUP - Text-Generation-webui</summary>